PX4/PX4-user_guide/en/flight_modes_fw/README.md

 Roll and pitch are angle controlled (you can't roll upside down or loop).

 The vehicle will glide if the throttle is lowered to 0% (motor stops).
-In order to perform a turn the command must beheld throughout the maneuver because if the roll is released the plane will stop turning and level itself (the same is true for pitch and yaw commands).
+In order to perform a turn the command must be held throughout the maneuver because if the roll is released the plane will stop turning and level itself (the same is true for pitch and yaw commands).

 ![FW Manual Flight](../../assets/flight_modes/stabilized_fw.png)